orsonteodoro/gcf2/profiles/gaming/README.md

         still need integration testing for systemwide sanitizing.
 It is not ready yet at 2.00 or 4.00.
 Integration testing is used to determine if two or more packages do not break when combined.
-There is a high chance that integration testing fails with sanitized build.
+There is a high chance that integration testing fails with a sanitized build.
 Any attempt to force merge a failed integration test package with sanitizers can result in breaking of compiler toolchains, irreversal damage or undoing because of broken @system, or hidden runtime failures.
 It is recommended to